The three main ways to help finance your child's college degree are - please be alert to the deadlines:

 2) College and University Scholarships & Merit-based Aid

 - Check each school’s website for details about how and when to apply.

 - Automatic Consideration: Some schools provide students with aid automatically when they apply and meet certain criteria.
-Many west coast public schools participate in WUE (Western Undergraduate Exchange) which provides steep reductions in tuition.
+Many west coast schools participate in WUE (Western Undergraduate Exchange) which provides steep reductions in tuition.